Werner Heisenberg: Biography And Contributions Of This German Theoretical Physicist

 During his studies at the University of Munich he opted for physics, without giving up his interest in pure mathematics At that time physics was essentially an experimental science.
 Arnold Sommerfeld recognized his extraordinary abilities in mathematical physics, but also showed some opposition to Heisenberg’s doctoral degree due to his great lack of skill and inexperience in experimental physics.
 However, in the end Werner Heisenberg ended up earning a doctorate in 1923, presenting a work on fluid turbulence.

-You may be interested: Jean Piaget: Biography of the Father of Evolutionary Psychology
+You may be interested: John Langshaw Austin: Biography of This Philosopher

 From Munich, Heisenberg went to the University of Göttingen, where Max Born taught and, In 1924, he moved to the Institute of Theoretical Physics in Copenhagen directed by Niels Bohr There Heisenberg would meet other important physicists such as Albert Einstein, and thus begin his most productive period, resulting in the creation of matrix mechanics.
 This achievement would be recognized by winning the Nobel Prize in Physics in 1932.